ReliaQualAssociates/ramstk/.github/PULL_REQUEST_TEMPLATE.md

 ## Describe the purpose of this pull request.

 ## Describe how this was implemented.

-## Describe any particular area(s) reviewers should focus on  .
+## Describe any particular area(s) reviewers should focus on.

 ## Provide any other pertinent information.
 <!-- Provide any other information that is import to this PR such as
 screenshots if this impacts the GUI. -->

 ## Pull Request Checklist

 - Code Style
   - [ ] Code is following code style guidelines.

-- Stastic Checks
+- Static Checks
   - [ ] Failing static checks are only applicable to code outside the scope of this PR.